bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Updating the app's descriptions

 You can update the app's description, or all its other textual details in the same way.
-The types of text fields that you have available depends on the type of the app.
+The types of text fields that you have available depend on the type of the app.

 1. Open the **Details** page in Ship of your app's chosen build version.
 2. Go to the field you want to edit and click in the content field.